Blog

 • Enables colleagues to easily access each other, collaborate and create

-Step 3: Setup your physical offices for flexible workspace success.
+Step 1: Set up your physical offices for flexible workspace success

 Being able to run a connected workplace with a hybrid model means accounting for flexible workers.
 This includes (1) having a mix of flexible workspaces for your employees; (2) establishing hybrid workplace best practices and protocols; and (3) being able to properly manage flexible workspaces.